TilmanNeumann/java-math-library/README.md

 Another prominent subject in this library is prime generation and testing.
 For example, you can find
 * a port of Kim Walisch's primesieve (basic for him, pretty fast for most others)
-* SSOZJ3A, a fast twin prime sieve by Jabari Zakiya
+* SSOZJ, a fast twin prime sieve by Jabari Zakiya
 * a BPSW probable prime test implementation, and
 * state-of-the-art bound computations for the n.th prime and prime counting functions.